 This is an important area of the exam which requires architects to consider cost-effectiveness when deploying application on AWS.
 You need to understand the various cost models of compute and storage services, what you pay for and what the best choices would be given a specific scenario.
 You also need to know which services are free and be able to compare the cost of different services that may suit a specific scenario.
 You’ll definitely need to understand serverless technologies such as AWS Lambda, Amazon Aurora Serverless, and Amazon ECS Fargate.

-If you’re looking for a detailed breakdown of what new topics are included in the AWS Certified Solutions Architect Associate SAA-C02 exam – below are some recommendations for specific knowledge you should attain that is specifically relevant to the new exam.
-You can read the entire article on my beta SAA-C02 exam experience here.
+If you’re looking for a detailed breakdown of what topics are included in the AWS Certified Solutions Architect Associate SAA-C02 exam – below are some recommendations for specific knowledge you should attain that is specifically relevant to this exam.

 - Know your different Amazon S3 storage tiers!
 You need to know the use cases, features and limitations, and relative costs; e.g. retrieval costs.